 The Dharma Talk, or Howa (法話) is a message typically delivered by the head minister sharing an appreciation of the Buddha Dharma.
 Through one of the primary Jodo Shinshu practices of deep listening, those hearing the talk reflect upon their lives and learn about the Buddha Nature and Bombu, the common condition of ordinary beings.

 Gassho (合掌, “joined palms”) is the act of putting our hands together.
 It signifies the oneness of Buddha and all beings, expressing reverence and gratitude.
 The palms are placed together and held at a 45-degree angle close to the chest with the Onenju beads encircling both hands.

-Gathas are the teachings of the a Buddha (or commentaries) written in verse form and because of that is often mistaken as a song.
+Gathas are the teachings of a Buddha (or commentaries) written in verse form and sung.

 The Three Treasures of Buddhism are the Buddha (an enlightened person), the Dharma (the body of truth a Buddha becomes enlightened to), and the Sangha (the community that tries to live its life based on the Buddha’s teaching).